ydahal1/ydahal1/jokes.md

-What do you call a pig that knows karate?
-A pork chop!
+I went to a Foo Fighters Concert once...
+It was Everlong...

 [
-Fri Oct 24 00:25:00 UTC 2025
+Sat Oct 25 00:27:10 UTC 2025
  ]